 And of course, when dealing with such strong chemicals, always use safety precautions and read the instructions for any possible dangers (for example toxic fumes or corrosive nature).

-Blocked sewer in Baton Rouge, call Master Plumber Mock Plumbing now
+Blocked sewer in Sugar Land, call Master Plumber Mock Plumbing now

 Of course, there are severe cases when the chemicals haven’t worked well enough and you still are left with the problem.
 Sometimes, the metal or clay pipes grow weak over time and collapse under the force from tree roots.
 This causes a situation where although tree roots caused the problem, the only solution is sewer line replacement.
 Or there could be other factors involved, so to be certain, it’s best to call Mock Plumbing for professional advice.